robbert-vdh/yabridge/README.md

 Yabridge supports drag-and-drop both from a native (X11) Linux application to plugins running under yabridge, as well as drag-and-drop from yabridge to native X11 applications like your DAW.
+When dragging things from a plugin to your DAW, then depending on which DAW you're using it may look like the drop is going to fail while still hodling down the left mouse button.
+That's expected, since both yabridge's and Wine's own drag-and-drop systems are active at the same time.
 If you're using yabridge in _REAPER_ or _Carla_, then you may need to enable a [compatibility option](#compatibility-options) to prevent those hosts from stealing the drop.

 ### Input focus grabbing